pepkit/looper/docs/variable-namespaces.md

   SINGULARITY_ARGS: compute.singularity_args
 ```

-The divvy adapters is a section in the divvy configuration file that links the divvy template variable (left side) to the namespaced input variables provided by looper (right side).
-You can adjust this section in your configuration file to map any looper-provided variables into your submission template.
+The divvy adapters is a section in the divvy configuration file that links the divvy template variable (left side) to any other arbitrary variable names (right side).
+This example, we've populated the adapters with links to the namespaced input variables provided by looper (right side).
+You can adjust this section in your configuration file to map any variables into your submission template.

 ## Best practices on storing compute variables